cdr89/LameLM/README.md

 - `--datasets`: One or more JSONL files (space-separated)
 - `--output`: Directory to save the fine-tuned model
 - `--epochs`: Number of training passes (2-3 recommended)
+- `--max-samples`: Maximum number of training samples (default: 500 for lowmem version)
 - `--model`: Base model (Llama scripts only)
 - `--batch_size`: Batch size (Llama scripts only)
 - `--learning_rate`: Learning rate (Llama scripts only)